 Brockmann, Michaela and Clarke, Linda and Winch, Christopher (2008) Can performance-related learning outcomes have standards?
 Journal of European Industrial Training, 32 (2/3). pp. 99-113.
 ISSN 0309-0590Full text not available from this repository.

 Purpose - This paper aims to explain the distinction between educational standards and learning outcomes and to indicate the problems that potentially arise when a learning outcomes approach is applied to a qualification meta-framework like the European Qualification Framework, or indeed to national qualification frameworks.
 Design/methodology/approach - The methods used are documentary, political and conceptual analysis, with some reference to empirical work carded out in relation to other projects.
 Findings - It is found that there are substantial differences between learning outcomes and standards with large educational and political implications.
 Furthermore, the "pure" form of learning outcomes approach contains a design flaw, which makes its coherent implementation problematic.
 Research limitations/implications - The stimulation of further research on learning outcomes based approaches to qualifications and the problems that arise in their implementation.
 Practical implications - The EU needs to think carefully about the fitness for purpose of the current descriptors for EQF and whether or not it is desirable to move away from a pure outcome-based approach to qualification frameworks and meta-frameworks.
 Originality/value - As far as the authors are aware, this is the first paper to draw attention to this distinction.

 |Subjects:||University of Westminster > Westminster Business School|

-|Deposited On:||19 Feb 2009 12:39|
+|Date Deposited:||19 Feb 2009 12:39|